 - Predictive maintenance.
 By introducing sensors in your car, you can be notified when certain parts are up for a service or need attention.

 - Automated inventory management.
-Heineken are now using IOT sensors to automatically notify staff and vendors when stock levels are getting low.
+Heineken are now using Internet of Things (IOT) sensors to automatically notify staff and vendors when stock levels are getting low.

 The introduction of IoT devices at home has proven to make life easier so it makes sense that these same technologies are making their way into the business world.
-With IoT devices touching the corporate network there are increased security threats that need to be addressed.
+With Internet of Things IoT devices touching the corporate network there are increased security threats that need to be addressed.
 It is up to the systems admins out there to manage these devices and security threats.

 Things we need to consider when connecting IoT devices to your network.

 Firstly consider placing these devices either in a DMZ or on a separate VLAN to your DHCP and/or corporate network.
 This includes devices that you are connecting to via WiFi.
 Cisco Meraki is a great tool to allow you to segment this particular WiFi network from the corporate network.

 Secondly, all devices will usually connect to and are managed by a cloud-based service and this will require a login account.
 I would recommend using either an external webmail account that is not part of the domain or just choose one email address that can be used for all of your IoT accounts and also where possible try and use 2-factor authentication.

 Lastly, you will have to think about the infrastructure that is in place to cater for these devices.
 If you start implementing hundreds of these devices on your network and you do not have the IP address scheme to cater for this then you may want to start thinking about using an IPV6 address scheme dedicated to these devices.